batect/batect/docs/content/tools/Golang.md

       # With the image above, GOPATH defaults to /go, so we don't need to set it explicitly.
       GOCACHE: /go/cache
 ```

+## Caching dependencies

+!!! tip "tl;dr"
+    Mount a cache into your container for your `GOPATH` and `GOCACHE`, otherwise you'll have to download and compile your dependencies every
+    time the build runs

 ### `GOPATH`